Medi-Cal Eligibility for Former Foster Youth (FFY),

 Youth Receiving CalWORKs

-Relatives who were not eligible for FC payments for a dependent child or youth may choose to apply for CalWORKs or the ARC Funding Option.
-If the youth is discontinued from CalWORKs or ARC with court dependency at age 18, the youth is eligible for FFY MC.
-Contact with the SW/PO may be required to determine if dependency exits on their 18th birthday.
+Relatives who were not eligible for FC payments for a dependent child or youth may choose to apply for CalWORKs or Approved Relative Caregiver (ARC funding.
+Youth with court dependency who are discontinued from CalWORKs or ARC at age 18 are eligible for FFY MC.
+Contact with the SW/PO may be required to determine if dependency existed on their 18th birthday.

-If the former FC youth is receiving CalWORKs they are automatically linked to Medi-Cal therefore FFY MC is not necessary.
+If the former FC youth is receiving CalWORKs, they are automatically linked to Medi-Cal; therefore, FFY MC is not necessary.
 When the youth is discontinued from CalWORKs and is under the age of 26, the FFY MC must be restored.
-The CalWORKs EW must send a NOA advising the youth FFY MC benefits will be restored and notify the FC bureau to restore their FFY MC case.
-No additional application is necessary to restored FFY MC.
-Youth entering in Santa Clara County from another county or state and are eligible for FFY MC, their information must be sent to the FC bureau to have a FFY MC case established.
+The CalWORKs EW must send a notice of action (NOA advising the youth that FFY MC benefits will be restored and notify the FC bureau to restore their FFY MC case.
+No additional application is necessary to restore FFY MC.
+Youth who enter Santa Clara County from another county or state and are eligible for FFY MC must have their information sent to the FC bureau to establish a FFY MC case.

 When the FFY returns to live with his/her parents who are receiving Medi-Cal or CalWORKs, the FFY MC case or status (mixed household) must remain active.
 Eligibility for other family members is determined based on existing Medi-Cal rules established outside of FCE.
-Their applications must be sent to a DO.
+Their applications must be sent to a district office (DO for processing.

-Note: It is important to note the only eligible person in the FFY MC case is the FFY.
-When the youth has a family that may be eligible or would like to apply for Medi-Cal an eligibility determination cannot be established under the FFY case.
-The family must be given an application and referred to DO, existing MC rules apply except the FFY MC status must remain under aid code 4M.
+Note: The only eligible person in the FFY MC case is the FFY.
+When the youth has a family that may be eligible or would like to apply for Medi-Cal, an eligibility determination cannot be established under the FFY case.
+The family must be given an application and referred to a DO.
+Existing MC rules apply, except the FFY MC status must remain under aid code 4M.

 Youth Not Eligible for FFY

-• Youth exiting foster care before age 18 years old and court dependency is terminated.
+• Youth exiting foster care before age 18 and court dependency is terminated

-• FFY on SSI (If SSI is terminated and youth is under 26 FFY MC must be restored).
+• FFY receiving Supplemental Security Income (SSI) (If SSI is terminated and the youth is under 26, FFY MC must be restored)

-• FFY with verified residency in another state (If the youth returns to California and is under 26 FFY MC must be restored).
+• FFY with verified residency in another state.
+(If the youth returns to California and is under age 26, FFY MC must be restored)

 General Eligibility Rules

-FFY MC applicants are not required to provide proof they were in foster care placement on their 18th birthday, they can self-attest their foster care placement on their application.
+FFY MC applicants are not required to provide proof that they were in foster care placement on their 18th birthday; they can self-attest their foster care placement on their application.
 Self-Attestation is explained here.

-All FFY MC applications require expedite processing and must be approved immediately with a 30 day reasonable opportunity to verify their eligibility.
+All FFY MC applications require expedited processing and must be approved immediately with a 30-day reasonable opportunity to verify their eligibility.
 The FC EWs are required to validate eligibility for the FFY MC program.

-Eligibility for FFY Medi-Cal is based on court dependency or in a FC at the age of 18.
+Eligibility for FFY Medi-Cal is based on court dependency or being in foster care at the age of 18.

 The following rules apply:

-• Youth in California that were discontinued from FFY MC because of turning 21 and are under 26 must have their FFY MC reinstated.
+• Youth in California who were discontinued from FFY MC because of turning 21 and are under 26 must have their FFY MC reinstated.

-• Youth who are discontinued from FC or court dependency because of age, must be transferred to FFY MC and must remain in this program until their 26th birthday, regardless of any change in circumstances as long as he/she continues to meet the criteria and wishes to retain Medi-Cal coverage.
-This includes youth enrolled in the THP+ program.
+• Youth who are discontinued from FC or court dependency because of age must be transferred to FFY MC and must remain in this program until their 26th birthday, regardless of any change in circumstances, as long as he/she continue to meet the criteria and wish to retain Medi-Cal coverage.
+This includes youth enrolled in the Transitional Housing Program Plus (THP+ program.

-• Youth that were on the run (runaway) from their placement on their 18th birthday and court dependency was not terminated until on or after their 18th birthday.
+• Youth who were on the run (runaway) from their placement on their 18th birthday, and court dependency was not terminated until on or after their 18th birthday.

-• Former FC youth can “Self-Attest” eligibility for FFY Medi-Cal program.
+• Former FC youth can self-attest eligibility for the FFY Medi-Cal program.

 • There are NO income or resource tests, regardless of the youth’s living arrangements or with whom they reside.